officialalkenes/officialalkenes/README.md

 ### 🌱 I am a recent SOFTWARE ENGINEERING graduate with ALX

+### 🌱 Co-founder at 7th Technology

 ### 🔭 I’m currently working on:
 - FastPay
 - Humia
 - FindMeARoomie
+- 7th-tech-learning
 ___

-### 👯 I’m looking to collaborate with a Vue Developer and a mobile App Developer
+### 👯 I’m looking to collaborate with like minded individuals with zeal for learning

 ### 💬 Ask me about:
 - Python